Contemporary Issues in Accounting

 - SoftwareDetails - Suitable software to complete an audio-visual presentation

-The aim of this subject is to extend your knowledge and understanding of financial accounting theory and use it to explain accounting standard setting, accountant behaviours in practice, and individual and collective reactions to acounting information.
+The aim of this subject is to extend your knowledge and understanding of financial accounting theory and the difficulties of formulating accounting theories.

 This subject with cover: Nature of theory and theory testing; accounting policy choice; normative theory, positive accounting theory; capital market research (CMR); behavioural research; critical perspectives of accounting; latest developments and current issues in accounting.

 - Case Study - 1000 Words Brief & Presentation (50%)

 - Invigilated Exam - 3 hours (50%)